mazwat/mazwat.github.io/uml-lm.md

 ![Airline Check in](images/state-animation.svg)
 *fig.14 -State Diagram for Character Animation*

-It is also an effective method of visualising finite state machines for embedded systems
+It is also an effective method of visualising finite state machines for embedded systems.
+We can manage the process flow of open closed or looping systems

 ![enter image description here](https://sparxsystems.com/images/screenshots/uml2_tutorial/sm15.GIF)\*fig.15 -State Machine for a Washing Machine*